ronenOptimove/Optimove-APIs/API-Integrations/readme.md

 > **Notes**:
 > - This integration flow **supports only** pre-scheduled campaigns.
-> - Event Type 5 should be registered without channel id.
+> - Event Type 5 should be registered without channel ID.
 > - The API payload you will receive is described in [RegisterEventListener](https://developer.optimove.com/reference/post_general-registereventlistener) under EventTypeID = 5
 > - For more details, please refer to our [Optimove academy article](https://developer.optimove.com/docs/promotion-system-integration#flow-2-optional-limit-campaign-delivery-to-customers-for-whom-the-promotion-was-activateda-idconditionala) under Flow 2
 <br/>